fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 When the identity of the maker of the request is resolved, the execution continues as before.

-A new note can now be created using postman if the <i>authorization</i> header is given the correct value, the string <i>bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ</i>, where the second value is the token returned by the <i>login</i> operation.
+A new note can now be created using Postman if the <i>authorization</i> header is given the correct value, the string <i>bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ</i>, where the second value is the token returned by the <i>login</i> operation.

-Using postman this looks as follows:
+Using Postman this looks as follows:

 ![](../../images/4/20e.png)